 Under current prudential frameworks, there might be scope to use principle-based supervisory expectations and capital requirements to address particular aspects of climate-related financial risks.
 For example, supervisory expectations would push financial institutions to evaluate their capital available to protect against material financial risks including climate-related financial risks, and that these assessments would be reflected in the financial institutions' own risk assessments such as ICAAP for banks and ORSA for insurers.
 However, the global and uncertain nature of climate change may not be fully addressed through existing measures.
 The BoE identified in its Climate Adaptation Report, published in 2021, regime gaps related to the current macroprudential regime, such as the fact that tools currently only deal partly with risks that increase over time, and that the insurance framework does not include system-wide buffers.
-The score of the current regime of the current regime over time, and that the insurance framework does not include system-wide buffers.
+However, and that the insurance framework does not include system-wide buffers.